Nijin22/unnamed-finance-manager/README.md

 # Run the application
 ./gradlew run
 ```

-Once your application is running, you can visit http://localhost:5050 to access it.
-On its root path, the API
-documentation will be served.

 ### Run tests
 Either by running them through your IDE (IntelliJ: Use the `All Tests` run config), or by running them via gradle.